 Reporting from Tarapoto, Peru in 2019 (photo by Jeremy Lock)

-Henrick Karoliszyn is an award-winning journalist, doctoral student, and private detective.
-After passing the State of Louisiana Board of Private Investigators exam, he was hired as an investigator at the Phelps Dunbar law firm where he leads investigations for cases throughout the Gulf Coast and London.
-Prior to entering the legal field, he worked as a reporter.
-Most recently as a staff writer at the Gannett-owned New Orleans City Business journal, he wrote long format stories about law, health care policy, and energy.
-A former national correspondent at the New York Daily News from 2008-2013, he was previously hired as a New Orleans Times-Picayune staff writer before working the criminal justice beat at the Wall Street Journal from 2015-2017.
+Henrick Karoliszyn is an award-winning journalist, fiction writer, Doctor of Social Work (DSW), and licensed private investigator.
+After passing the State of Louisiana Board of Private Investigators exam, he joined the Phelps Dunbar law firm as a full-time investigator, leading investigations across the Gulf Coast and London from 2020 to 2026.
+Before entering the legal field, Karoliszyn built a career in journalism.
+As a staff writer for the Gannett-owned New Orleans City Business, he covered law, health care policy, and energy through long-form reporting.
+He previously served as national correspondent at the New York Daily News from 2008-2013, worked as a staff writer for The Times-Picayune in New Orleans, and covered the criminal justice beat for The Wall Street Journal from 2015-2017.
+In 2026, he returned to journalism as an investigative reporter for The Defender.

-His freelance stories have appeared in The New York Times, Aeon Magazine, Fusion, Coffee or Die Magazine, The Crime Report, the New York Post and the commemorative book, Rolling Stone Cover to Cover: The First 40 Years.
+His freelance stories have appeared in The New York Times, Aeon Magazine, Coffee or Die Magazine, The Crime Report, Newsweek, the New York Post and the commemorative book, Rolling Stone Cover to Cover: The First 40 Years.
 His essay, "Precognitive Police," was anthologized in the textbook, Rereading America: Cultural Contexts for Critical Thinking and Writing, alongside works by Ta-Nehisi Coates, Jamaica Kincaid, Sherman Alexie and others.
+His fiction was selected by the Ernest Hemingway Foundation and published in the 2025 Hemingway Shorts literary anthology, shortlisted twice for The Letter Review Prize, named winner of the 2025 Breakwater Fiction Contest, and a finalist for the 2026 Ellis Prize for Fiction, and the 2026 Kurt Vonnegut Speculative Fiction Prize.
+His writing has also been featured in McSweeney’s Internet Tendency, Flash Fiction Magazine, Superlative Literary Journal, Major 7th Magazine, FOLIO Literary Journal, Blood+Honey, BULL, The Argyle Literary Magazine, The Swannanoa Review, Modern Flash Fiction, and ExPat Press along with forthcoming editions of the New Ohio Review, The Threepenny Review, and The Write Launch.
+He is also the author of a chapbook published by Bottlecap Press.

 Henrick is a motorcycle enthusiast, nomadic traveler, three-time marathoner, and lifelong surfer.
-Live music, pulp novellas, noir films, and literary fiction are some of his passions.
+Live music, pulp novellas, noir films, and literature are some of his passions.
 A Canadian-American dual citizen, he lives in New Orleans.
-You can reach him on Twitter @Henrick_AK